-- · teach to the highest standard, including by appropriate immersion in the target language - demonstrate in-depth, current and confident knowledge of the German (and preferably at least one other language) and relevant cultures - enable pupils to express themselves as freely as possible including by application of thorough knowledge of grammar - cater for learners of different types and abilities - maintain class interest and lesson pace and to maximise learning in part by means of a varied range of resources - demonstrate in-depth, current and confident knowledge of relevant examination syllabuses and prepare pupils thoroughly for examinations - promote positive attitudes in the classroom, encouraging respect, tolerance, co-operation, courtesy and self-control at all times - record and report the details of each child's progress, achievement and effort - support pupils and colleagues fully in organisation of a diverse range of tasks, from examination preparation and marking to participating in/organising trips to target language countries - maintain regular effective communication with colleagues, liaising regularly with the Heads of German and Modern Languages in particular - review their own effectiveness in their respective role(s) - develop their own range of skills and knowledge - maintain standards and implement the department's and the school's policies and procedures
+- teach Chemistry to the highest standard across the age and ability range - demonstrate in-depth and confident knowledge of Chemistry - enable pupils to express themselves as freely as possible - cater for learners of different types and abilities - maintain class interest and lesson pace and to maximise learning in part by means of a varied range of resources - demonstrate in-depth, current and confident knowledge of relevant examination syllabuses and prepare pupils thoroughly for examinations - promote positive attitudes in the classroom, encouraging respect, tolerance, co-operation, courtesy andself-control at all times - record and report the details of each child's progress, achievement and effort - support pupils and colleagues fully in organisation of a diverse range of tasks, from examination preparation andmarking to participating in/organising trips when appropriate - maintain regular effective communication with colleagues, liaising regularly with the Head of Chemistry - review their own effectiveness in their respective role(s) - develop their own range of skills and knowledge - maintain standards and implement the department's and the school's policies and procedures.
 The ability to offer some extra-curricular activity would be an added advantage.

-How to apply

-Please complete an Application Form (Teaching Staff) available on the 'Vacancies' page of the school website, and return it, with a covering letter detailing your relevant experience, how you would intend to meet the challenges of the role and the particular qualities and strengths which you would hope to bring to the post, to: The Headmaster, The King's School, 5 College Green, Worcester WR1 2LL or email headmaster@ksw.org.uk.
+How to apply Please complete an Application Form (Teaching Staff) available on the 'Vacancies' page of the school website, and return it, with a covering letter detailing your relevant experience, how you would intend to meet the challenges of the role and the particular qualities and strengths which you would hope to bring to the post, to: The Headmaster, The King's School, 5 College Green, Worcester WR1 2LL.
 There is no requirement to include a CV, though you are free to do so in addition to the Application Form if you think it would be helpful to us in assessing your achievements and experience.
 The school is required to ensure that the successful candidate is checked by the Disclosure and Barring Service.
 Details of the school's policies on safeguarding and promoting the welfare of children as well as equal opportunities are available on request.
 References will be taken up before the appointment is confirmed.
+Closing date for applications: Wednesday 22 March 2017 Interview date: